johnhamrick/P4/readme.md

 This project requires the following:

 1. Uses PHP/Laravel
-1. Uses a database with at least 2 tables (excluding a users table but including pivot tables).
+1. Uses a database with at least 2 tables (excluding a users table, but including pivot tables).
 1. Demonstrates all 4 CRUD (Create, Read, Update, Delete) interactions.
 Signup/Login does not count toward this.